sab-viewer/sab-viewer/README.md

 * support specification of encoding to open file
 * maybe support auto detection of encoding
 * support weird kinds of line endings that nobody should use (Windows, MacOS classic)
+* add scrollbars
+* support resizing of the text area
 * support simple search (jump to next, done in separate thread, can be canceled, if takes long)
 * support more advanced search (make list, remember multiple search results etc.)
 * handle tabs (\t) correctly in fixed with views (count them as multiple characters)